Haugwitz family

-The House of Haugwitz (Graf von Haugwitz, (Czech branch) Haugvicové) is an old and influential Saxon noble family originating from the Meissen region.
+The Haugwitz family (Graf von Haugwitz, Haugvicové) is an old and influential Saxon noble family originating from the Meissen region.

 History

 The Haugwitzs are an ancient aristocratic family from the Lusatia region.

 It spread to the area of Germany (Meissen), Silesia (where more than 12 lineages were created), then to Bohemia and Moravia.

 At the beginning of the 15th century, the important representatives of the family included Mikuláš Haugvic from Tuhaneč, the court Marshal of Queen Sophia, the wife of Wenceslaus IV of Bohemia.

-In 1346, the brothers Otto, Sweydiger, and Kilian von Haugvic settled in Biskupice, Silesia, who founded the new dynastic Haugvic family from Biskupice, which continued to function independently and eventually became the most important Haugvic faction in Bohemia, Moravia, and Silesia.
+In 1346, the brothers Otto, Sweydiger, and Kilian von Haugwitz settled in Biskupice, Silesia, who founded the new dynastic Haugvic family from Biskupice, which continued to function independently and eventually became the most important Haugvic faction in Bohemia, Moravia, and Silesia.
 This lasted from 1494 to 1668.

 Lines of the family

 As of now, four lines of the Haugwitz family are public: